mrizaln/sync-cpp/README.md

 > See also an example project [here](./example)

-## Limitation
+## Limitations

-Member functions of `Sync` that receives member function pointer can't disambiguate an overloaded function.
+- Member functions of `Sync` that receives member function pointer can't disambiguate an overloaded function.
 A work around is to use a lambda.

 ```cpp
 class Foo {